-A tax-efficient strategy for retirement income may lessen your tax burden and help your retirement savings last longer, throughout market cycles.
+A tax-efficient withdrawal strategy for retirement income may lessen your tax burden and help your retirement savings last longer — even throughout market cycles.

-Where you withdraw assets may vary over time.
+How you choose to withdraw assets may vary over time.
 For example:

-- In years when tax rates are higher, you might increase distributions from investments in tax-free accounts, such as a Roth IRA.1,2
+- In years when your tax rate is higher, you might increase distributions from investments in tax-free accounts, such as a Roth IRA.1,2

-- In years when you have lower income, you might increase distributions from tax-deferred accounts like an IRA2,3 or employer plan.2 You will pay taxes, but potentially at a lower rate.
+- In years when you have lower income, you might increase distributions from tax-deferred accounts like a traditional IRA2,3 or employer retirement plan.2 You will pay taxes, but potentially at a lower rate.

-Your advisor will help you estimate your taxable income by adding up your income sources, such as:
+Your advisor, with your tax advisor, can help you estimate your taxable income by adding up your income sources, such as:

-- Withdrawals from retirement plans and certain annuities
+- Anticipated withdrawals from retirement plans and certain annuities

 - Pension income